OceanParcels/virtualship/docs/user-guide/quickstart.md

 ### Export the coordinates

-Once you have finalised your MFP cruise plan, select "Export" on the right hand side of the window --> "Export Coordinates" --> "DD".
+Once you have finalised your MFP expedition plan, select "Export" on the right hand side of the window --> "Export Coordinates" --> "DD".
 This will download your coordinates as an .xslx (Excel) file, which we will later feed into the VirtualShip protocol to initialise the expedition.

 ### Instrument selection